 PowerPAC addresses the desire (and need) within communities to be more connected, build practical skills and nurture and create performance projects in regional areas.
 An updated PowerPAC guide and workshops are now available for 2018.

 - Provide venue owners with a greater understanding of creative processes, how to better support their programmers, performing arts managers and creative producers, and the added value this can bring to community and audience development.

 - Assist PAC managers, programmers and in-house producers to develop local theatre artists and produce work more effectively in their venues.

 - Develop confidence for co-commissioning and co-producing with other venues and artists beyond their communities.

 PAC Australia proudly acknowledges the work of James Buick of Artefact Consulting in undertaking the research involved in the project and writing the original guide.
-We are also thankful for the work of Lyn Wallis formerly of the Australia Council for the Arts for initiating the project, the Australia Council itself for funding the project and Luke Harriman for his assistance in updating the 2018 edition.
+We are also thankful for the work of Lyn Wallis formerly of the Australia Council for the Arts for initiating the project in 2012, the Australia Council itself for funding the project and Luke Harriman for his assistance in updating the 2018 edition.

 The redeveloped 2018 PowerPAC guide and workshops throughout Western Australia are thanks to CircuitWest as part of WA’s Creative Regions program, an investment of $24M by government, managed through the Dept of Local Government, Sport and Cultural Industries and the Dept. of Primary Industry and Regional Development.